 Identifying SSRF Vulnerabilities in Your Web Applications

-You can use the Netsparker web application security scanner to automatically identify Server Side Request Forgery vulnerabilities in your web applications.
+You can use the Netsparker web application security scanner to automatically identify Server Side Request Forgery vulnerabilities in your web applications and internal systems.
 Netsparker uses the Netsparker Hawk vulnerability testing infrastructure to detect SSRF and second order vulnerability.

 Vulnerability Classification and Severity Table